 According to the research done by Zenger & Folkman(1), inspiring leaders “spent time developing their subordinates.
 They engaged in highly collaborative behavior.
 They encouraged those about them to be more innovative.”
 In addition, inspiring leaders are more adept at making emotional connections with their subordinates, establishing a clear vision and are moreover more effective in their communication and willing to spend more time communicating.

-In our Leading Through Coaching Workshop, we establish the foundation for building the competencies identified above.
-For example, you’ll work through proven methods for:
+For example, in our introductory programme, Leading Through Coaching, we establish the foundation for building the competencies identified above.
+Participants work through proven methods for:

-Building mutual trust and respect with the individuals around you;
+Building the skills to foster mutual trust and respect with the individuals around you;

 Developing capabilities to ensure your people feel seen and heard;